You-Pick

 How much do the berries cost?

-You-Pick is a $5 Grazing Pass and then $3.65 per pound that you pick.
+You-Pick is a $5 Grazing Pass (for adults under 65 and kids over 8) and then $3.85 per pound that you pick.

 We-pick berries prices depend on quantity, email info@bowhillblueberries.com or call if you are interested in more bulk sizes.
-Flats vary depending on size.
+We'll have individual pints, flats (6 pints), and super flats (12 pints) available.

 We accept cash, checks, and all major credit cards (Visa, MasterCard, and American Express).